Family Fostering Logo

 4. Referral and Intervention Processes

-If staff or carers identify any concerns as a result of observed behaviour or reports of conversations to suggest the child supports terrorism and/or violent extremism, they must report these concerns to the Registered Manager, the Supervising Social Worker or the Out of Hours support.
+If staff or carers identify any concerns as a result of observed behaviour or reports of conversations to suggest the child supports terrorism and/or violent extremism, they must report these concerns to the Registered Manager, Designated Safeguarding Lead (DSL), the Supervising Social Worker or the Out of Hours support.
 The child's social worker and placing authority of the child involved must be informed of the concern as soon as possible.
-It will be their responsibility to take the concerns forward through the appropriate channels.
-However the Agency and foster carer should work with the multi-disciplinary team to safeguard the child or young person.
+It will be their responsibility to take the concerns forward.
+They should exercise their professional judgment about whether a referral should be made to seek support under Prevent and act proportionately as they do for all other safeguarding risks.
+If there is a concern about potential radicalisation or a reason to believe that someone is at risk of becoming involved in terrorism or supporting it, a Prevent referral should be made to police, who will assess whether the person is suitable to be considered by a Channel panel for support.
+The Agency and foster carer should work with the multi-disciplinary team to safeguard the child or young person.

 See also: Safeguarding Children and Young People and Referring Safeguarding Concerns Procedure and Missing Children Procedure.